 The truth is, in the workplace, it is important to find something you love doing.
 You can also take steps to make the most of the work environment.
 Simple things such as connecting with colleagues socially, or bringing small celebrations into the workplace for small achievements can all play a role.
 As they say, if you find a job you love, you will never work a day in your life.

 If you take on too much or put too much energy into something it can leave you feeling drained.
-Therefore, recognising when to stop can enable you to refresh, clear your mind and start again.
+Therefore, recognizing when to stop can enable you to refresh, clear your mind and start again.
 Then you will find that you can begin to make progress again.

 You don’t always have to throw yourself into everything at full speed.
 What’s more, you also don’t have to attempt projects or challenges in one go.
 If you take this approach, you will find yourself hurtling towards burnout and ultimately, downtime.